Let’s Change the Culture!

 As you might have suspected, there’s a lot of education that needs to take place for the “Neals” of the world and their future brides.
 It begins with basic Relation^ology and then progresses to Purpose-Driven Dating and ultimately to getting Beyond Sex & Salvation to understand how to thrive in long-term sacrificial relationships.

-Would you like to help us reach the Malyn-and-Neal generation (and the one coming up after it) with the good news of wise relationships?
+Would you like to help us reach the students and young adults with the good news of wise relationships?
 PLEASE consider a one-time or monthly donation of any amount.
 You’ll find a DONATE button near the bottom of every page of our website.

-Want to change the culture?
-Help us change the mind of the culture about the Biblical meaning, purpose and significance of marriage.
-One Malyn and Neal at a time.
+Join us in changing the mind of the culture about the Biblical meaning, purpose and significance of marriage.

 The above Date Night Advice post presents our mission from the perspective of the need of the wise individuals we’re called to reach, but the video below presents our mission from the big-picture perspective of our modern culture.
-Because we believe the problems Malyn and Neal are having are part of a much larger marriage crisis in our society today.
+Because we believe the problems students and young adults are having are part of a much larger marriage crisis in our society today.

 If you were intrigued by what you read above, you want to see the other side of the coin by watching this important episode of LoveEd.